-The bill amends the Michigan Vehicle Code by updating several sections related to vehicle registration and title transfer.
+The bill amends the Michigan Vehicle Code by updating several sections related to the transfer and registration of vehicle titles.
 Key changes include the requirement that registration plates must be removed and transferred to specific family members or retained by the owner for future use, rather than simply being transferred as previously stated.
-Additionally, the bill clarifies that individuals whose licenses are suspended or revoked cannot acquire a motor vehicle during that period, and it introduces penalties for violations of these provisions, including misdemeanors and civil infractions.
+Additionally, the bill clarifies that individuals whose licenses are suspended or revoked cannot acquire a motor vehicle during that period, and it introduces new language to specify that violations of certain subsections will result in misdemeanor charges.

 Statutes affected: Senate Introduced Bill: 257.233